So far, I have covered 3 of the 5 key processes of Enterprise IT Forensic Process:

 4) Detailed Observations - List all observations, in detail , with reference to evidence.
 For example:

-Based on the email (REF: Appendix 1, Item No.8) sent out by the suspect (Joe Black) to Mary Margaret on 18 Jul 2012 04:21:02 AM, it is possible that the suspect was aware that the invoice (REF: Appendix 1, Item No.10) that were given to her (Jane Doe) was a forged one.
+Based on the email (REF: Appendix 1, Item No.8) sent out by the suspect (Joe Black) to Mary Margaret on 18 Jul 2012 04:21:02 AM, it is possible that the suspect was aware that the invoice (REF: Appendix 1, Item No.10) that were given to her (Jane Doe) was a forged one.5) Evidence Information - Detailed information of all evidence obtained and analysed.

 6) Appendix - List all referred evidence and their contents here.